x3ntropy/godot-project-buddy/README.md

 ## Getting Started

-These instructions will help you run Godot Project Cleaner locally.
+These instructions will help you run Godot Project Buddy locally.

 ### 1. Download the Project
 - **Option A:** Download the latest release ZIP from GitHub and extract it.